NeuraLSP: A Neural Spectral Preconditioner for Accelerating PDE Solvers: Appendix

 \subsection{Proof of Optimality of Smooth Error Reduction}

 \begin{theorem} Let $\mathbf{S}\in\mathbb{R}^{n\times m}$ be the collection of smooth error vectors.
 Let $\mathcal{P}_k$ be the set of all orthogonal projection matrices of rank $k$.
-Then, the projector $\mathbf{PP}^T$ constructed from the global minimizer $\mathbf{P}^*$ of the NLSS loss minimizes the Frobenius norm of the residual error after coarse-grid correction with a Galerkin projection. \end{theorem}
+Then, the projector $\mathbf{PP}^T$ constructed from the global minimizer $\mathbf{P}^*$ of the NLSS loss captures the maximum possible Frobenius energy. \end{theorem}

 \begin{proof} Let $\mathbf{R}$ be the residual matrix after projecting the smooth vectors $\mathbf{S}$ onto the subspace spanned by $\mathbf{P}$:

 We seek to minimize the total energy of the residual, defined by the squared Frobenius norm: